-Examples of Arabesque and Figure Paintings by Christoph Huet
+Examples of Arabesque and Figure Paintings by Christophe Huet

 for comparison with the decorations on the Franco-Flemish harpsichord.

-Examples from the interiors of the Chateau Champs-sur-Marne:
+Examples of Boucher decoration from the interiors of the Chateau Champs-sur-Marne:

 Chateau de Champs-sur-Marne: